gryf/vimwiki2html/README.rst

 I wanted to have some more control over how HTML files are generated and how asset files are treated.
 Also in some really large files, I've noticed ``Vimwiki2HTML`` can be really slow.
 Currently I have around 750 wiki files.
-Some of them are pretty small, yet some of them are complicated, full of tables, code blocks and lists.
+Some of them are pretty small, yet some of them are complex, full of tables, code blocks and lists.
 Below is a simple benchmark I've done to convert whole wiki collection into html using vimwiki ``VimwikiAll2HTML`` command:

 .. code:: console

-   $ time vim -s s
+   $ time vim -s script.vim

    real	2m33,027s
    user	2m17,865s
    sys	0m6,750s
-   $ cat s
+   $ cat script.vim
    :VimwikiIndex
    :VimwikiAll2HTML
    :q!

-Two and a half minutes.
+And yes, it took two and a half minutes to build whole wiki as HTML.

 Let see how Python implementation performs.
 Currently it have most of features I need (see the functionality coverage below):